 5. Set your pricing right

-Don't be too far away from the pack, and don't be too low either.
-In the age of today, renters do not look for the cheapest one available nor the most expensive.
+Don't steer far away from the pack, but don't set the bar too low either.
+In today’s market, renters do not look for the cheapest property available nor the most expensive.
 They look for what is sensible and the one that connects with them the most.

-So there you go.
-I hope this helps somebody and if you have anything in mind at all that you want to ask, or need advice on, please let me know and comment below.
+I truly hope that these tips help and if you have anything in mind at all that you want to ask, or need advice on, please let me know and comment below.